hritika2/Plant-Co-Dashboard-using-PowerBi/README.md

 ### Visuals Designed for Insight

-1. Waterfall Chart
+1. Waterfall Chart:-

-  Breaks down changes between YTD and PYTD to show contributing factors by product type or account.
+ - Breaks down changes between YTD and PYTD to show contributing factors by product type or account.

-3. Line & Stacked Column Chart
+2. Line & Stacked Column Chart: -
-    Displays monthly performance trends with drill-down to quarter and month, enabling time-based comparison.
+  - Displays monthly performance trends with drill-down to quarter and month, enabling time-based comparison.

-4. Tree Map
+3. Tree Map:-
-    Highlights bottom 10 countries by YTD vs PYTD, enabling focus on declining markets.
+   - Highlights bottom 10 countries by YTD vs PYTD, enabling focus on declining markets.

-5. Scatter (Bubble) Chart
+4. Scatter (Bubble) Chart:-
-    Plots: Gross Profit % (Y-axis) and Selected measure (X-axis) Used to segment accounts based on profitability and sales levels, with average lines for benchmarking.
+    - Plots: Gross Profit % (Y-axis) and Selected measure (X-axis)
+    - Used to segment accounts based on profitability and sales levels, with average lines for benchmarking.